mozilla/dxr/docs/source/development.rst

 Workflow
 --------

-The repository on your host machine is mirrored over to the VM via Vagrant's shared-folder magic.
-Changes you make outside the VM in your DXR repository will be instantly available from within under ``~/dxr`` and vice versa, so you can edit using your usual tools on the host and still use the VM to run DXR.
+The repository on your host machine is mirrored over to the interactive container via Docker volume mounting.
+Changes you make in the DXR repository on your host machine will be instantly available within ``/home/dxr/dxr`` on the container and vice versa, so you can edit using your usual tools on the host and still use the container to run DXR.

 After making changes to DXR, a build step is sometimes needed to see the effects of your work: